ezinkow/tourneypickem/README.md

-# Getting Started with Create React App
+# Full Stack App Template

 This is a full stack application template.
 There is a form that takes 'posts' and a name field